kajuberdut/pytest-timekeeper/README.md

 The note dictionary is also a good place to store data that might help you decide in later analysis why an instance of a test was slow such as the @given values when using Hypothesis.

 The version wrapper is a utility function to help keep track of when your tests change.
-This helps isolate changes in performance that occur due to your tests being changes from those changes that occur in the underlying app being tested.
+This helps isolate changes in performance that occur due to your tests being changed from those changes that occur in the underlying app being tested.

 Here is an example of what the default json output would look like for the above test.